himadris1987/Readme_Generator/index.md

-Please Enter The Title of Your Repository
+#Please Enter The Title of Your Repository
-${response.Title}
+Readme Generator

-Please Enter the Description of Your Repository
+##Please Enter the Description of Your Repository
-${response.Description}
+This application creates a readme from a series of questions

-Please list a table of contents
+##Please list a table of contents
-${response.Contents}
+None

-How do you install this program
+##How do you install this program
-${response.Installation}
+Run node and then do npm i Readme_Generator

-Please enter a license if any
+##Please enter a license if any
-${response.License}
+None

-Please list any contributors
+##Please list any contributors
-${response.Contributors}
+Zac Warner helped me clean up the code.
+Youtube also helped

-Do you hava a test for this application?
+##Do you hava a test for this application?
-${response.Tests}
+No

-Do you have any questions?
+##Do you have any questions?
-${response.Questions}
+None

-What is your github username?
+##What is your github username?
-${response.Github}
+himadris1987